Arab Islamic Republic: Djerba Declaration

-On 11 January 1974, the Djerba Declaration was signed by Bourgiba and Gaddafi, which committed the two states to becoming a single state, to be named the Arab Islamic Republic.
+On 11 January 1974, the Djerba Declaration was signed by Bourguiba and Gaddafi, which committed the two states to becoming a single state, to be named the Arab Islamic Republic.
 The agreement was signed on the island of Djerba and thus, is also known as the Djerba Declaration or the Djerba Accord.
 Referendums were scheduled in each country to vote on the issue.
 The spontaneous tactic in trying to gain unity with another state on the part of Gaddafi displays a different approach than the previous union attempt with Egypt, where long negotiations did not work out.
 It is possible that Bourguiba was the original pursuant of a union between Libya and Tunisia, as Bourguiba wanted a regional ally and also wanted to "wean Libya away from Egypt".

 The union agreement was a surprise to observers, as it had been thought that Bourguiba did not support the idea, in part due to tensions brought about by the speech by Gaddafi in Tunis in December 1972.
 This change in support could also have been influenced by the presence of 30,000 Tunisians working in Libya at the time and helping the Tunisian economy.
-As Tunisia suffered from a labour surplus, a foreign debt of one billion and a lack of natural resources, a closer economic union with the resource-rich but labour-poor Libya would have been an attractive alternative.
-Why Bourguiba decided to agree to the union is not completely known, but it is known that the Djerba agreement was seen with suspicion by Tunisians and Algerians, as well as outside these states both regionally and internationally.
+As Tunisia suffered from a labour surplus, a substantial foreign debt and a lack of natural resources; a closer economic union with the resource-rich but labour-poor Libya would have been an attractive alternative.
+Bourguiba's decision to agree to the union is not completely obvious, but it is clear that the Djerba agreement was seen with suspicion by Tunisians and Algerians, as well as outside these states both regionally and internationally.